 What to do in Vancouver

 From its coastal beaches to primordial forests, Vancouver’s like no other place in Canada.
-While there’s a ton of see & do in the city itself, most visitors love Vancouver for its outdoor adventures.
+While there’s a ton to see & do in the city itself, most visitors love Vancouver for its outdoor adventures.

-With just a couple free days, you’ll be hard-pressed to fit in everything that’s worth seeing.
+With just a couple free days, you’ll be hard-pressed to fit in everything worth seeing.
 Get a good start with some of these top tourist attractions in Vancouver:

 Where to stay in Vancouver

-- Blue Horizon Hotel: Located in the heart of downtown on Robson Street, this excellent hotel is perfectly positions to take on the best of Vancouver.
+- Blue Horizon Hotel: Located in the heart of downtown on Robson Street, this excellent hotel is perfectly positioned to take on the best of Vancouver.
 Splurge on a corner room for great views over the city.

 - Hotel BLU: If you’re looking to stay in hip Yaletown, this 4-star hotel is a superb choice.
-There’s a great lineup of amenities here including an indoor pool, hot tub, and fitness centre.
+There’s a great lineup of amenities here, including an indoor pool, hot tub, and fitness centre.

 - L’Hermitage Hotel: On the doorstep of BC Place and the Vancouver Art Gallery, this chic hotel offers plenty for culture-lovers.
 The relaxing outdoor patio and pool area is perfect for a chillin’ after a day of checking out all Vancouver has to offer.